Nazi persecution of the Catholic Church in Germany: Persecution in Germany

 Hitler moved quickly to eliminate Political Catholicism.
 The Nazis arrested thousands of members of the German Centre Party.
 The Catholic Bavarian People's Party government had been overthrown by a Nazi coup on 9 March 1933.
 Two thousand functionaries of the Party were rounded up by police in late June, and it, along with the national Centre Party, was dissolved in early July.
 The dissolution left modern Germany without a Catholic Party for the first time.
 Vice Chancellor Franz von Papen meanwhile negotiated a Reich Concordat with the Vatican, which prohibited clergy from participating in politics.
 Ian Kershaw wrote that the Vatican was anxious to reach agreement with the new government, despite "continuing molestation of Catholic clergy, and other outrages committed by Nazi radicals against the Church and its organisations".
 Hitler, nevertheless, had a "blatant disregard" for the Concordat, wrote Paul O'Shea, and its signing was to him merely a first step in the "gradual suppression of the Catholic Church in Germany".
-Anton Gill wrote that "with his usual irresistible, bullying technique, Hitler then proceeded to take a mile where he had been given an inch" and closed all Catholic institutions whose functions weren't strictly religious:
+Anton Gill wrote that "with his usual irresistible, bullying technique, Hitler then proceeded to take a mile where he had been given an inch" and closed all Catholic institutions whose functions were not strictly religious:

 It quickly became clear that [Hitler] intended to imprison the Catholics, as it were, in their own churches.
 They could celebrate mass and retain their rituals as much as they liked, but they could have nothing at all to do with German society otherwise.
 Catholic schools and newspapers were closed, and a propaganda campaign against the Catholics was launched.